FilipSasinowski/AdventOfCode/README.md

-# adventOfCode2023
+# Advent of Code
-Advent of Code 2023 - Swift
+Advent of Code - Swift

+This repository is for yearly Advent of Code event.
+Each playground contains challenges from given year with their respective days solutions found in its pages.